What Precautions Should Family Members of an HIV Positive Person Take?

 A person with HIV infection should not share razors, toothbrushes, tweezers, nail or cuticle scissors, pierced earrings or other pierced jewelry, or any other item that might have their blood on it.

-Clothes and bed sheets used by someone with AIDS can be washed the same way as other laundry.
+Clothes and bed sheets used by someone with AIDS can be washed the same way as another laundry.

 If clothes or sheets have blood, vomit, semen, vaginal fluids, urine, or feces on them, use disposable gloves and handle the clothes or sheets as little as possible.
 Put them in plastic bags until you can wash them.
 You can but you don’t need to add bleach to kill HIV; a normal wash will kill the virus.